florindiconescu/evanescence/README.md

 [![Push & PR](https://github.com/florindiconescu/evanescence/actions/workflows/main.yml/badge.svg)](https://github.com/florindiconescu/evanescence/actions/workflows/main.yml)

-In memory cache that expires the least used items, and limits the cache size by a maximum number of items.
+In memory cache which can limit the cache size by a maximum number by expiring the least used cached items.

 ## Usage

 Initiate a cache object.
-It requires the max number of records as an argument:
+Optionally pass the max number of records as an argument:
 ```
 cache = Evanescence.initialize_cache(max_size: 1000)
 ```